 HAMILTON - Several wildfires are continuing to burn in the Bitterroot National Forest.

-The Northern Rockies Team 1, headed by Doug Turman has taken over command of five fires.
+The Northern Rockies Team 1, headed by Doug Turman is overseeing five fires.